 About

-Rich Stowell took his first flying lesson in 1982 and earned his Private license in early 1984.
+Rich StowellRich Stowell took his first flying lesson in 1982 and earned his Private license in early 1984.
 He began his career as a full-time instructor in 1987.
-In February 2001, Stowell was designated the country’s first Master CFI-Aerobatics and has served on the Master Instructors LLC Board of Review for Master CFI-Aerobatic applicants ever since.
-He is also the 2006 National Flight Instructor of the Year and Charter Member of SAFE.
-During his career, Stowell has accomplished the following:
+In February 2001, Stowell was designated the country’s first Master CFI-Aerobatics and served on the Master Instructors LLC Board of Review.
+He is also the 2014 National FAA Safety Team Rep of the Year, the 2006 National Flight Instructor of the Year, and Charter and Life Member of SAFE.
+And he has been involved in aviation-themed STEM outreach for more than two decades.

-• Author of three aviation textbooks
+• Author of aviation books, ebooks, papers

 • PARE® – The Emergency Spin Recovery Procedure, 1990

-• Emergency Maneuver Training, 1996; translated into Japanese, 2001
+• Emergency Maneuver Training, 1996; translated into Japanese, 2001 and Chinese, 2023

 • Light Airplane Pilot’s Guide to Stall/Spin Awareness, 2007

-• Scriptwriter & Host of the “Pilot’s Video Guide” series of videos (now DVDs)
+• Scriptwriter & Host of the “Pilot’s Video Guide” series

 • Getting Ready for Spins…